-This is the best tuna pasta pesto recipe!
+This is the best tuna pesto pasta recipe!
 It's so easy to make with just four ingredients including pasta, pesto, canned tuna, and tomatoes.
 This tuna pasta salad can be served cold or hot and is great for meal prep.
-This healthy recipe is low in calories and can easily be made gluten free and dairy free too!
+This healthy recipe can easily be made gluten-free and dairy-free too!

 Why you will love this recipe: